-A little addressed cause of total energy usage is the extra drag load created as large diameter wear yarns pass over stationary and vacuum elements, ie, the yarns used to increase life simultaneously increase the drag load and thereby require a larger horsepower demand.
+A little-addressed cause of total energy usage is the extra drag load created as large diameter wear yarns pass over stationary and vacuum elements, i.e. the yarns used to increase life simultaneously increase the drag load, and thereby requiring more power.
 This obstacle has been largely surmounted by the usage of yarn materials which have inherently lower coefficients of friction and a low contact area to further reduce drag load and, therefore, drive amperage.
-Because of this feature, this new family of structures is generically called ESB (Enclosed Strand Binder) designs, to differentiate them from the current SSB (Surface Strand Binder) top of the line structures.
-The term ESB is used generically in this paper to describe these internally bound fabrics.
+In the past, structures like these were thought not possible, because of fabric manufacturing considerations and the need for various mechanical properties in the fabric